sipsmi/vband_dongle/README.md

 Dah           Pin 3
 ```

-Not the pins can be configured in the code.
+Note the pins can be configured in the code.
 It the DIT and DAH are the wrong way around - change the connection or change the code.